Text saying 'our history' in large orange letters on a black background.

-Durley Camp and Retreat Center is a place where people of all ages can take a break from the fast pace and busyness of modern life.
+Durley Camp and Retreat Center is a place where people of all ages can take a break from the fast-paced and busy nature of modern life.
 Our youth and family camps, men's and women's retreats, and other events throughout the year provide opportunities to support and nurture the spiritual, physical, mental, and social well-being of children, teens, and adults.

 1875